 They say Tasmania has some of the cleanest air in the world.
-There are surely few better places to test this idea than the 48-kilometre Three Capes Track, located on the south-west coast, a 90-minute drive from Hobart.
+There are surely few better places to test this idea than the 48-kilometre Three Capes Track, located on the south-east coast, a 90-minute drive from Hobart.
 The route opened in December 2015 and remains one of Australia’s most coveted and essential hikes.
 Just 48 people are allowed on the track each morning.

 The four-day, three-night journey begins at the historical penal colony of Port Arthur.
 Due south from here, there’s nothing but 3000 kilometres of open ocean until you reach Antarctica’s bitter shores.
 On day one, hikers get a brief taste of this expanse as a boat ferries them from Port Arthur, across the bay, to the trailhead at Denmans Cove.
 Whales, dolphins and seals can sometimes be seen from the decks.